arora-ansh/DeepRL-AlgoTrading/README.md

 # DeepRL-AlgoTrading
-Project where we implement the paper An Application of Deep Reinforcement Learning to Algorithmic Trading by Théate et al.
+Project where we attempt alternate techniques over paper An Application of Deep Reinforcement Learning to Algorithmic Trading by Théate et al.